 Let’s Be Famous

 There were also many positive moments shaping the mindset of the Panamanian artist towards the dawn of the seventies.
 More importantly, the massive international recognition of star champion boxers Roberto Duran, and Ismael Laguna before him coupled with Rod Carew’s huge success in the major leagues.
 You might think well why are the artists’ mindset shaped by figures of sport?
-Its simple, Panamanians wanted to be famous!
+It‘s simple, Panamanians wanted to be famous!
 They knew it was possible and music was going to be their route.

 War baby musicians like Joe Clarke (Los Silvertones), Ernie & Edgar King (Fabulosos Festivals), Carlos Brown & Ray Adams (The Exciters), and Eduardito Ruiz (from Los Superiores who went to the same Instituto Nacional as the martyrs) like many other teenagers, knew they had a chance to achieve stardom through music.
 Listening to the radio and vinyl recordings, they started the “Combos Nacionales“ phenomenon by learning guarachas in Spanish at the same time they played rhythm and blues in English and calypsos in “patois“ or whatever Caribbean dialect they knew.
 Some educated themselves in jazz idioms too, inspired by the success of fellow Panamanians like Mauricio Smith and Carlos Garnett who at this point was a steady member of Art Blakeys “Jazz Messengers“ and was about to go on to play with Miles Davis.